How the heck do caucuses and conventions work?

 - Wear your MNA red!
 Don’t forget your swag!

 Be sure to wear a red t-shirt, button, or sticker from MNA.
-That’s part of how we’re going to make a splash at these events!
+That is part of how attendees know MNA nurses are engaged in the process.

 The Organizing Unit Convention is the second level of the party structure.
 Depending on where you live in the state, the setup for these conventions can be quite different.
 Your Organizing Unit could be your Senate District, House District, County, or Precinct, and all set their own dates and locations for their convention.
 This information will be provided to you at the precinct caucuses.